TheSpaceDevs/Tutorials/faqs/faq_LL2.md

 > ### Is LL2 free to use?

-All the data in Launch Library 2 is free to access with up to 15 API calls per hour.
+All the data in Launch Library 2 is free to access with up to 15 API calls per hour (per IP).
-An API key is needed for higher access rates.
+An API key is needed for higher access rates (per key).

 > ### What is lldev?